MartijnBruzzese/ModelHaven-Studio/OPEN_QUESTIONS.md

 - How should identity be represented when partial stylistic influence is permitted but likeness is not?

+- Where is the boundary between inspiration and identity reconstruction in generative systems?

 ---

 ## Power and Dependency